Metal vs. Plastic Belts

 Advantage: Plastic

-Currently, the strongest plastic belts are 550 lbs on plastic and 500 lbs on metal.
+Currently, the most robust plastic belts are 550 lbs of plastic and 500 lbs of metal.
 Not all plastic or metal styles carry this rating.
-As strength itself is not the most critical factor (it is the radius weight rating which is), plastic belts have an advantage over metal.
+As strength is not the most critical factor (it is the radius weight rating), plastic belts have an advantage over metal.

 Weight: